dp-os/gez/examples/docs/src/en/guide/start/environment.md

 - Native browser parsing, faster execution speed
 - Better code splitting and on-demand loading capabilities

-According to [Can I Use](https://caniuse.com/?search=importmap) statistics, the browser coverage in compatibility mode reaches 93.5%.
+According to [Can I Use](https://caniuse.com/?search=importmap) statistics, the browser coverage in native support mode reaches 93.5%.

 ### Enabling Compatibility Support

 ::: warning Important Note
-Although the framework uses compatibility mode by default, to achieve full support for older browsers, you need to add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency to your project.
+Although the framework is built in compatibility mode by default, to achieve full support for older browsers, you need to add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency to your project.

 :::